victoriamengar/IBIDAT/README.md

   >git clone https://github.com/victoriamengar/IBIDAT.git

-2. Navigate to the exercise 2 directory:
+2. Navigate to the exercise 2 directory inside of the R terminal:

-  >cd IBIDAT/2_PREDICTION
+  >setwd(IBIDAT/2_PREDICTION)

 5. Install the required R packages:

   requirements2.txt

 ### Usage
+1. Open your preferred Integrated Development Environment (IDE) such as VS Code or RStudio

-1. Source the prediction.R script into VS Code or RStudio IDEs:
+2. Source the prediction.R script into your IDE:

   >source("prediction.R")